The Barlow Endowment for Study Abroad

 David Barlow ’79 established the Barlow Endowment for Study Abroad to enhance study abroad for Bates students and faculty.
 Mr. Barlow studied in the United Kingdom and found his year abroad to be a powerful learning experience, both inside and outside the classroom.
 His generous gift to the college provides opportunities for Bates students to enrich their study abroad programs, to link them more closely with their academic program at Bates, and to share their experiences with the rest of the campus and community.

 The endowment has three grant programs for students.

 1. Host Country Cultural Enrichment Grants

-As their name suggests, these grants are designed to enrich the experience of students on semester or year-long study abroad programs.
-Enrichment Grants can be used for extra travel or for an enriching activity at the study abroad site.
-While most of these grants fund extra travel, grants have also been used, for example, to purchase a trumpet to allow participation in an orchestra in Sweden, cycling in the U.K., and supplies for a student to use for her volunteer work in an orphanage in Ecuador.
-Up to $500 is available for one enrichment trip or activity that takes place prior to final exams.
+As the name suggests, these grants are designed to enrich the experience of students on semester or year-long study abroad programs.
+Enrichment Grants can be used for an activity within the host country to help students learn more about their host country’s culture.
+While these grants can fund travel, grants have also been used, for example, to purchase a trumpet to allow participation in an orchestra in Sweden, cycling in the U.K., and supplies for a student to use for volunteer work in an orphanage in Ecuador.
+Up to $500 is available for one enrichment activity that takes place prior to final exams.
 Allowable expenses include food, low-cost lodging, budget travel, entry fees, conference expenses, and up to $100 for supplies or equipment.
-Funds may not be used to pay the regular costs of study abroad, to purchase gifts, buy or rent automobiles, or for travel to countries included in a U.S. State Department Travel Warning.
+Funds may not be used to pay the regular costs of study abroad, to purchase gifts, or to buy or rent automobiles.
 Primarily recreational activities (such as bungee jumping in Queenstown, NZ) are not eligible.

 Students apply for enrichment grants after they have begun studying abroad when the scope of opportunities and costs of carrying them out are better known.
 There is a limit of one grant per student.
 Please review the grant requirements below: